113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

 # Initializing BMSClient
 {: #sdk_BMSClient}

-`BMSCore` provides the HTTP infrastructure that the other {{site.data.keyword.Bluemix}} Web and Mobile services client SDKs use to communicate with their corresponding {{site.data.keyword.Bluemix_notm}} services.
+`BMSCore` provides the HTTP infrastructure that the other {{site.data.keyword.cloud}} Web and Mobile services client SDKs use to communicate with their corresponding {{site.data.keyword.cloud_notm}} services.

 ## Initializing your Android application
 {: #init-BMSClient-android}